timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-01-05
+# Objectives for Today 2022-01-06

+- Dig into why Rally of Rockets is failing the nightly builds on Linux.
 - New Lobby and Game Joining Experience
-  - Refactor RoR so the player joins the game server immediately.
-  - Refactor the rocket selection to happen while the player is online.
+  - Add a method to the UGAPI to tell ultimate the game is ready to start.
-  - Send rocket selection over the network.
   - Server should start the game when all players have rocket, or when admin says "start"

-Stream ending at 12pm ET: meetings and personal stuff to do in the afternoon.
+- Focus on Rocket to Rocket collisions to get them feeling good.
+  - Create a forceful push based on velocity and direction.
+  - Create a small upward force to send the victim flying.
+- Start building a new arena.

 **Goal**